Torsion in Persistent Homology and Neural Networks: Persistent Homology

 \subsection{Torsion}

 Torsion coefficients annihilate specific elements of the homology group via multiplication.
-Specifically, for each element of the torsion subgroup \( z \in H_p(K; \mathbb{Z}) \), there exists an integer \( q^{k} \), for $q$ prime, such that
+Specifically, for each element \( z \in H_p(K; \mathbb{Z}) \) of the torsion subgroup, there exists an integer \( q^{k} \), for $q$ prime, such that

 where $q^k$ is a \textit{torsion coefficient} and $q$ its \textit{prime divisor}.
 We say that the integral homology group of $K$ for homology dimension $p$ exhibits \textit{q-torsion} \cite{hatcher}. \begin{remark} In a \textbf{filtered} simplicial complex, torsion may occur either in the absolute homology group of a subcomplex \( K_i \), or in a relative homology group \( H_*(K_i, K_j) \), where \( K_j \subseteq K_i \) are subcomplexes appearing in the filtration of \( K \).
-An instance where torsion arises exclusively in relative homology, but not in any absolute homology group of the filtration, is given in \cite{obayashi2023field}, Example~1.5. \end{remark} For our subsequent discussion, we need the following result from \cite{obayashi2023field}. \begin{theorem}[\cite{obayashi2023field}, Theorem 1.6] Let $X$ be a topological space, $k$ a coefficient field and $p$ a homology dimension.
-The persistence diagram $D_p(X;k)$ is independent of the choice of coefficient field, if the relative integral homology group $H_p(X_i,X_j;\mathbb{Z})$ is free for any indices $0 \leq i <j \leq N$ in the filtration of $X$ and $H_{p-1}(X_i;\mathbb{Z})$ is free for any $0 \leq i \leq N$. \end{theorem}
+An instance where torsion arises exclusively in relative homology, but not in any absolute homology group of the filtration, is given in \cite{obayashi2023field}, Example~1.5. \end{remark} For our subsequent discussion, we need the following result from \cite{obayashi2023field}. \begin{theorem}[\cite{obayashi2023field}, Theorem 1.6] Let $X$ be a topological space obtained as the topological realization of a filtration of a finite metric space, $k$ a coefficient field and $p$ a homology dimension.
+The persistence diagram $\mathrm{dgm}_p(X;k)$ is independent of the choice of coefficient field, if the relative integral homology group $H_p(X_i,X_j;\mathbb{Z})$ is free for any indices $0 \leq i <j \leq N$ in the filtration of $X$ and $H_{p-1}(X_i;\mathbb{Z})$ is free for any $0 \leq i \leq N$. \end{theorem}